- About UNK

 Become a Geography major!

 You can choose from undergraduate degrees in Geography (BA or BS), Geography and GIScience (BS), and a teaching subject endorsement for Education degrees.
 We also offer Minors in Geography, GIScience, and Environmental Science.
-See the links in the green box for more information.
+See our new degree brochures below for more information!

-The program is located in Copeland Hall, which includes laboratories for GIS, Remote Sensing, Cartography, and Physical Geography.
-There are six full-time faculty members with diverse teaching and research interests.
+The program is located in 203 Copeland Hall, which includes laboratories for GIS, Remote Sensing, Cartography, and Physical Geography.
+There are five full-time faculty members with diverse teaching and research interests.

 For more information, please contact Geography at (308) 865-8355.